Vaqueiros de alzada: Early accounts

 Vaqueiros do not have a tradition of writing and therefore lack their own early written documents.

 The first specific written mention of the Vaqueiros is in 1433 CE in a receipt by the Count of Luna (es), detailing his payments to a group of Vaqueiros migrating to Laciana.
 52 years later in 1485 CE, in a written account of attacks against Vaqueiros and their cattle, it is mentioned that the Vaqueiros consider themselves a people.

 Most of early written Vaqueiro history is recorded in civil cases brought up by Vaqueiros against discrimination, physical attacks, and land theft.

 Contemporary

 The drafting of Vaqueiru men has been a major early cause of assimilation of Vaqueiros into non-Vaqueiro society.
 During the Spanish Civil War, important Vaqueiro brañas were burned in the fighting, including El Puerto (Somiedo) and Torrestío (es) in Babia which burned in 1937.

 The first Vaqueiro Wedding and Festival was held in 1958.

-From the 1960s to the 1980s, the last of the nomadic brañas became sedentary.
-Although few entire brañas are still nomadic, transhumance still exists within the Vaqueiro community in Vaqueiro Territory.
+From the 1960s to the 1980s, the last of the transhumant brañas became sedentary.
+Although few entire brañas are still transhumant, transhumance still exists within the Vaqueiro community in Vaqueiro Territory.

 The Council of Vaqueiro Culture was founded in 2016 in the braña of El Pevidal in Salas and held its first Forum of Vaqueiro Culture that year.